 Bruges | Picture Perfect At Night

-I continued to explore the old town of Bruges during a night photography session which provided a number of fantastic opportunities to make great photos.
+I continued to explore the old town of Bruges, called Brugge by the local Flemish folk, during a night photography session which provided a number of fantastic opportunities to make great photos.

 Do Your Photos Explore The Beauty Of Light?